Looking for the best financial planning software? Check out Playbook.

 More advanced users will love Quicken’s Excel compatibility which allows them to perform calculations and quickly import data into Quicken’s system.
 The software’s corresponding app is also powerful, mirrors compatibility from the desktop platform and even allows users to send and pay bills on the road—unlike some other tools, which water down functionality on the mobile platform.

-Quicken is one of the more expensive personal finance management options on the list; software packages start at $34.99.
+Quicken is one of the more expensive personal finance management options on the list; software packages start at $24 billed annually.
 However, for hands-on personal planners and independent contractors who want to take a more proactive role in their financial health, Quicken’s suite of tools may be worth the investment.

 Price: Inquire for rates